Also known as: Arkless-Graham, Acrodysplasia or Maroteaux-Malamut

 There is a slightly greater risk with fathers who are older.

 Your health care provider can usually diagnose this condition with a physical exam.
 This may show:

 In the first months of life, x-rays may show spotty calcium deposits, called stippling, in bones (especially the nose).
 Infants may also have:

-Treatment depends on the physical and mental problems that occur.
+Treatment depends on the symptoms.

 Orthopedic care, early intervention, and special education are recommended.